Best Credit Cards in Switzerland of March 2026

 How Does the Swiss Credit Card Market Compare Globally?

 The Swiss market has fewer cards than the US or UK, but the quality is solid.
-Visa and Mastercard dominate with near-universal acceptance.
+Visa and Mastercard dominate with near-universal acceptance — if you're wondering which network to pick, our Visa vs Mastercard comparison breaks down the real differences.
 American Express exists but good luck using it at smaller merchants (they often don't accept it because of higher fees).

 The UBS acquisition of Credit Suisse consolidated the market somewhat.
 Former Credit Suisse cards now integrate under UBS branding, though existing cardholders haven't seen much disruption.